Probation periods

 May I appeal if unsuccessful?

-You will have 5 working days from receipt of the advice to make a written request to the Dean for a review of the decision.
+You will have five working days from receipt of the advice to make a written request to the Dean for a review of the decision.

 Professional Staff

-The Professional Staff Agreement 2017 - 2021 (PDF, 2932.92 KB) (opens in a new window) outlines the provision for probationary periods, which are usually up to six months.
+The Professional Staff Agreement 2022-2025 (opens in a new window) outlines the provision for probationary periods, which are usually up to six months.
+Senior employees are exempt from these provisions.

 As a professional staff employee with a probationary period, or a supervisor of such staff, you are strongly encouraged to read this clause and also to be aware of its relationship to the Performance Management requirements.